 Mobile users are more sophisticated, requiring a better and more comfortable UX, and user retention is getting harder with the pay-to-play nature of social media channels.
 Apps give you a solution to both of these issues.

 Add in the greater revenue potential, by leveraging Admiral to drive adblockers to download you app, and catering to mobile audiences who are spending more every year, and it’s simply a no-brainer.
 Publishers who don’t have their own app, or plan to build one, are missing an opportunity to build a dedicated channel designed for loyalty and retention.
 Ultimately, your mobile app is where your loyal readers are.

-To learn more about how Admiral's Visitor Relationship Management (VRM) platform can drive app downloads, grow email subscriptions and social followers, manage your paywalls and paid subscription offers, or recover adblock revenue, request a demo below:
+To learn more about how Admiral's Visitor Relationship Management (VRM) platform helped Nascar drive thousands of app downloads with very little dev lift, or how we help pubs grow email subscriptions and social followers, manage paywalls and paid subscription offers, or recover adblock revenue, request a demo below: